ajw108/voice_recognition_package/README.md

 	roslaunch voice_recogntion memory.launch

 If the memory node shuts down for any reason, the robot will safely move to the rest position before the node stops.
+###Pocketsphinx Documentation
+Pocketsphinx is the speech recognition software developed at Carnegie Mellon University that can be used for robust speech-recogntion tasks.
+This project currently only utilizes it in a very limited form.
+Full documentation on the software and the theory behind it can be found [here](http://cmusphinx.sourceforge.net/wiki/).

+For this project, the language model and dictionary file are automatically produced by the [Sphinx Knowledge Base Tool](http://www.speech.cs.cmu.edu/tools/lmtool-new.html).
+Simply upload the corpus.txt file and download the resulting .lm and .dic files.

+This language model tool uses various open-source Sphinx tools that are all open-source and all available for download.
+These tools provide much more versatility and options that the web tool does not.
+It would be a good topic of research for future additions to RJ and the memory game.